 How to Get a Copy of Your Immigration File (FOIA Requests)

-You have a right to see copies of what materials U.S. immigration authorities have on you.
+You have a right to see copies of what materials U.S. immigration authorities have on you, by filing a FOIA request.

-One of the most perplexing aspects of the U.S. immigration system is the murky nature of what information the government has (or does not have) about an applicant or petitioner.
-In some cases, a foreign national looking to apply for a work visa, green card, or other immigration benefit can run into problems and even have the application denied because the government relies on background information that the foreign national didn't know existed.
+One of the most perplexing aspects of the U.S. immigration system is where the U.S. government keeps information about an applicant or petitioner.
+In some cases, a foreign national looking to apply for a nonimmigrant work visa, immigrant green card, or other immigration benefit can run into problems and even have the application denied because the government relies on background information that the foreign national didn't know existed; or lost information it should have had.

-Fortunately, thanks to a law called the Freedom of Information Act (FOIA, for short), persons wishing to see what information and documents U.S. immigration officials have collected on them—or on another person, with that person's consent—can request a copy of the relevant immigration file, also known as an "A file."
+Fortunately, thanks to a law called the Freedom of Information Act (FOIA, for short), people wishing to see what information and documents U.S. immigration officials have collected on them—or on another person, with that person's consent—can request a copy of the relevant immigration file, also known as an "A file."
+We'll discuss how to do that in this article.

-These FOIA requests can be critical in cases where an applicant's extended history matters to the success of an application, such as in seeking naturalization, or where a foreign national is in removal proceedings and needs to see what evidence the government holds.
+FOIA requests can be critical in cases where an applicant's extended immigration history matters to the success of an application, such as in seeking naturalization, or when a foreign national is in removal proceedings (fighting deportation) and needs to see what evidence the government already holds.

 Realize, however, that you might not actually get to see every word in the file.
 U.S. immigration officials have the authority to redact (cross out) some parts, usually, names of government officials and officers or information pertaining to persons other than you, the authorized subject of the FOIA.

-Further, certain types of older records, like old Immigration and Naturalization Service (INS) records before 1982, will not be available through the FOIA process.
+Further, certain types of older records, like old Immigration and Naturalization Service (INS) records before 1982, are not available through the FOIA process.

 Read the Department of Homeland Security's Freedom of Information Act Handbook before considering a FOIA request.